Ride through northern Iceland’s most interesting and dramatic landscapes

 The day starts after breakfast with a little tour -a trip to Godafoss, the waterfall of the Gods.
 In the year 1000, according to the Sagas, Þorgeir of Ljósavatn, known as Thorgeir the Lawgiver, made a decision and converted Iceland to Christianity when he threw his statues his Gods over the falls.
 Then it's just a short drive to Fremstafell farmhouse, where the horses are waiting!
 Riders will help catch them, and learn about Icelandic tack as you help saddle up.
 You’ll rid to the Bardardalur valley, following the river Skjálfandafljót to the Hotel Kiðagil, where you'll have dinner and spend the night.
 The Skálfandafljót flows through the valley over the Bárðardalshraun lava field that probably came all over the way from Trölladyngja in Ódaðahraun north of Vatnajökull more than 7,000 years ago.
 The first days ride will be 5 to 6 hours in the saddle.

-You’ll say goodbye to Storatunga and ride over Landsmelat at Viðiker into the areaof Myvatn.
+You’ll say goodbye to Storatunga and ride over Landsmelat at Viðiker into the area of the lake Myvatn.
 Continueover sandy hills and moorland.
 A tremendous view awaits you as you reach the summit.
 If lucky you might see Herdubreið, the queen of Iceland’s mountains.
-After dinner you’ll go by coach to visit the Pearls of the North by bus: the pseudocraters of Skutustaðir, the bizarre lava formations at Dimmuborgir and the bubbling mud pools at Namaskarð,.
+After dinner you’ll go by coach to visit the Pearls of the North by bus: the pseudocraters of Skutustaðir, the bizarre lava formations at Dimmuborgir and the bubbling mud pools at Namaskarð.
+Overnight at the community center in the Reykjadalur.
 3 to 4 hours of riding.